vokac/iam-website/content/en/docs/reference/configuration/jwt-profiles/_index.md

 With this profile:

-- groups are enconded in the `groups` claim; all the groups the user is member of are included in the groups claim;
+- groups are encoded in the `groups` claim; all the groups the user is member of are included in the groups claim;

 - authentication information (username, email, groups) is not by default